-Fact sheets require patient consultations to make the most of the information, not replace it.
+Fact sheets require patient consultations to make the most of the information, not replace them.
 The reader must use common sense judgement about any interpretation from my site or others on the subject of foot surgery.
+If you are unsure about a condition it is better to seek advice from a qualified health professional, GP or podiatrist about your foot.

 Click on the sections below to search through my library of Foot Pain information